statgen/locuszoom-api/docs/api.md

 Filter | Description
 ------ | -----------
-reference in 1, 2 | Select reference by unique identifier. variant1 in ’12:1000’, ’12:1001’ | Select first variant by unique name.
+reference in 1, 2 | Select reference by unique identifier. variant1 in '12:1000', '12:1001' | Select first variant by unique name.
-chromosome1 in ‘1’, ‘2’ | Select chromosome for the first variant.
+chromosome1 in '1', '2' | Select chromosome for the first variant.
-position1 ge 1000<br/>position1 le 2000 | Specify positions range (in base-pairs) for the first variant. variant2 | Select second variant by unique name. chromosome2 in ‘1’, ‘2’ | Select chromosome for the second variant. position2 ge 1000<br/>position2 le 2000 | Specify positions range (in base-pairs) for the second variant. type in ‘dprime’, ‘rsquare’ | Select type of LD coefficient.
+position1 ge 1000<br/>position1 le 2000 | Specify positions range (in base-pairs) for the first variant. variant2 | Select second variant by unique name. chromosome2 in '1', '2' | Select chromosome for the second variant. position2 ge 1000<br/>position2 le 2000 | Specify positions range (in base-pairs) for the second variant. type in 'dprime', 'rsquare' | Select type of LD coefficient.

 #### SORT